Love & Justice

 Voting Rights

-Voting rights and faith are inextricably intertwined.
-At the heart of our democratic contract is a spiritual principle: Every person is made in the image of God, and should therefore have equal say in determining how they are governed.
-Obviously, our country has a poor track record of living up to this ideal—to put it mildly.
+Voting rights and faith are intertwined.
+The personal is political.
+At the heart of our spiritual principle: Every person is made in the image of God, and should therefore have equal say in determining how they are governed.
 From the legal disenfranchisement of enslaved people, women, indigenous people and other groups to voter suppression’s long and insidious reach, we have yet to witness the full expression of God’s democratic dream.
 But, we are in the throes of the most dangerous racist assault on voting rights since Jim Crow.
 Sadly, our nation offers fewer voting protections now than it did in 1965.

 At Middle, we know that fighting against voter suppression—and helping ensure that everyone has voice and vote—is God’s work.
 We are appalled by the racist attempts to disenfranchise voters of color, and embrace fighting this scourge as part our congregation’s antiracism work.
 Particularly at this crucial juncture, this divine call could not be more pressing.